code-charity/youtube/README.md

 ## ImprovedTube
 ![](/assets/rating.svg) ![](/assets/size.svg)</br>
 [ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension, that we built to refine the user's experience on YouTube *(Since 2012 and for 250,000+ people)*.
 The first popular features were simply a larger player + hiding distractions, yet we added many powerful features to Youtube and want to save your time.
 And there is so much left to build.
-ImprovedTube can fly X times higher, with your word of mouth and contributions.
+ImprovedTube will fly much higher through your word of mouth and contributions.

 ## Features
 [The Future of the ImprovedTube](https://github.com/ImprovedTube/ImprovedTube/issues/246).
 You can learn more about features on [the page](https://github.com/ImprovedTube/ImprovedTube/wiki/Features).